sagarghodake/sagarghodake/README.md

 ### Hey there  <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">

 Hi, I'm Sagar Ghodake, a Java Developer 🚀 from India.
-Currently, I'm a Full Stack Web Developer @Coder & Collaborator 🙍🏽‍♂️, Mentor 👨🏽‍💼 @ Master Of Computer Aplication(MCA) @Shivaji University.
+Currently, I'm a Full Stack Web Developer @Coder & Collaborator 🙍🏽‍♂️, Mentor 👨🏽‍💼 @ Master Of Computer Application(MCA) @Shivaji University.
 Beside's programming, I enjoy learning new technologies and Swimming.

 I have hands-on experience in developing an application using J2SE and J2EE technologies.
 Experienced Java Software Intern with a demonstrated history of working in the information technology and services industry.
 Skilled in Hibernate, Servlet, JSP, Spring, Web services and Maven.